Summer Study in New York:

 With over 1,000 galleries, 167 museums, numerous artist’s studios, scores of non-profit art foundations, organizations and publications, New York City is one of the art capitals of the world.
 You can watch an artist at work in her Brooklyn studio, speak with the director of a Chelsea gallery, and attend an auction at Sotheby’s all in one day.
-With over 100 site visits throughout June and July, New York is your classroom and experiencing art is what Summer Study at Sotheby’s Institute is all about.
+New York is your classroom and experiencing art is what Summer Study at Sotheby’s Institute is all about.
+Ask the Experts

-Gain access to practicing art world professionals including curators, art advisors, art lawyers, auction house specialists and gallerists.
-In addition to our renowned faculty, many of whom teach in the Institute’s MA programs, nearly 150 guest speakers from arts and business institutions share their insights with classes each summer, providing a once in a lifetime opportunity to discuss the business of art with the experts.
+In addition to our renowned faculty, many of whom teach in the Institute’s MA programs, nearly 150 guest speakers, including curators, art advisors, art lawyers, auction house specialists and gallerists, share their insights with classes each summer, providing a once in a lifetime opportunity to discuss the business of art with the experts.
+Build Global Connections

 Six continents.
-Over thirty-five countries.
+Forty countries.
 Diverse backgrounds.
 Undergraduate and graduate students.
 Art professionals, writers, artists, gallerists, designers, educators and more.
-Not only do Summer Study students have diversity in common, but also a passion for art and the art world.
-This global perspective makes Summer Study truly unique, giving you a chance to build connections with colleagues around the world.
+Not only do Summer Study students have diversity in common, but also a passion for art and the art world, giving you a chance to build connections with colleagues around the world.
+Pursue Your Passion

-Courses are structured to provide research time outside the classroom so you can explore all New York has to offer, and pursue your passion on your terms.
-A variety of four-week and two-week courses in art business, contemporary art and art history are offered each June and July.
+Courses are structured to provide research time outside the classroom so you can explore all New York has to offer.
 With no application requirements or prerequisites, you can make the art world your world this summer.

 4-week courses: $3,750 for one course or $7,000 for two courses